AgnesHendrickx/MTE/documentation/index.rst

    benchmarks
    parameters
    flanksim
+   artdem
    etna
    functions
    ref
    app1

-   app2
+|

-| Check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` the project.
+| For a thorough understanding of the MTE library, begin with the :doc:`usage`  section which provides essential details on :ref:`install <installation>` and project initiation.

-| First, in :doc:`governing_equations` the theoretical basis for the code are stated.
+| Dive into the :doc:`governing_equations` to grasp the theoretical underpinnings of the code.

-| Followed by the numerical framework in :doc:`computational_approach`.
+| Proceed to the :doc:`computational_approach` for insight into the numerical framework that drives our simulations.

-| Next, we will delve into the four distinct :doc:`benchmarks` used to validate the computed values.
-| We will demonstrate not only the results but also the methodology for reproducing them.
+| Discover the validation process through four comprehensive :doc:`benchmarks`, where the methodology for accurate reproduction of computed values is also outlined.

+| Insights into optimizing model :doc:`parameters` such as mesh resolution and domain extent are shared, showing the process of refinement for enhanced simulation accuracy.

+| Refine your simulations by optimizing model :doc:`parameters` such as mesh resolution and domain extent.

-| In the section :ref:`flank simulations <flanksim>` we present a case for a setup using synthetic topography.
+| The :ref:`flank simulations <flanksim>` section presents a case study on applying synthetic topography, offering a walkthrough of the setup process.

-| A simplified setup of flanksim is used for optimizing :doc:`parameters` of the model setup like mesh resolution, extent of the domain, etc.
+| Uncover the process of integrating a :ref:`DEM <art_dem>` into the model, from generating an artificial DEM using pseudo-fractals to incorporating real-world terrain and field paths.

-| Lastly, we outline the final :doc:`etna` of reproducing field values from :cite:`Meyer23`, again, presenting both results and reproduction methods.
+| Finally, the :ref:`Etna <etna>` section illustrates the replication of field values from the study cited as :cite:`Meyer23`

 Reproduction
 ------------